innovara/dokidoo/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```
 I am an IT consultant and I can provide services to help you with Odoo in your environment, using **dokidoo** or otherwise.
 There is also a healthy number of consultants out there who can do the same.
-And if you are on a tight budget, or you don't want to spend money on a particular issue you might have, there are other projects and community forums where you can ask for help.
-The bottom line is that this is not a vocational project to which I am going to devote hours to help getting it all working.
-I want to share the output of a non-trivial amount of time dedicated to the project so others can use it and build on that, like I have done countless times with other's work.
+And if you are on a tight budget, or you don't want to spend money on a particular issue affecting you, there are other projects and community forums where you can ask for help.
+The bottom line is that this is not a vocational project to which I am going to devote to support Odoo users.
+I want to share the output of a non-trivial amount of time dedicated to the project, so others can use it and build on that, like I have done countless times with someone else's work.

 Since **dokidoo** is mostly a collection of third-party tools, you are more likely to encounter problems with those and you should report them upstream.
-However, if you found something that doesn't work on certain situations, or it could be done better, please report it.
+However, if you found something on **dokidoo** that doesn't work on certain situations, or it could be done better, please report it and I will be happy to look into it.